JuliaDiffusionBayes/ExtensibleMCMC.jl/docs/src/manual/internal_structure.md

 ### Callbacks

-Callbacks are instructions that allow for certain interactions with the state of the sampler while it is still working.
+Callbacks are instructions that allow for certain interactions with the state of the sampler while the sampler is still working.
 In `The Algorithm` section of a graph you can see that each callback may be executed before and after any call to an MCMC update.
 These can be such instructions as:
 - print useful info to the console about the state of the sampler
 - update diagnostic plots
 - save the data to a csv file